Odhynn/naerk/content/Characters/Ulfwyr.md

 He was a major actor in the [[Zolkarsdawn Riot]] events that led to the resurgence of the Berenfaer, under the guidance of [[Steelshade]] and alongside [[Sevena]], [[Blackmist]], and [[Algirith]] Evergreen.
 In order to enter the underground passages underneath the Zolkarsdawn Agora and extricate a captured Berenfaer agent, they set off a fight in the courtyard that blew up into a full-scale slave rebellion while they braved the tunnels.
 Opening many slaveholding cells on their way, they confronted the Cult of Karadosh that had taken hold of the underground.
 They survived only narrowly: by the final fight, only Ulfwyr and Sevena were standing, he was out of arrows and holding off cultists with sword and tooth, while the crone Sevena battered them with her cauldron.

+After the Berenfaer consolidated the rebellion's footing in Elestair, Ulfwyr headed north with a few squads to prepare the ground in Ilistair for concurrent action.

 ## South Sea